Clarence D. Tuska

 Clarence Denton "C. D." Tuska (August 15, 1896 – June 30, 1985) was an early radio experimenter and amateur operator, who also became one of the first radio receiver manufacturers.
 He is best known as the co-founder, along with Hiram Percy Maxim, of the American Radio Relay League (ARRL).
 He was also the original editor and owner of the amateur radio publication QST, which he subsequently sold to the ARRL in 1919, as part of his reorientation toward professional activities within the radio industry.

 Early life

-Tuska was born in New York city, the only child of Ida Anna Ruddell and David Tuska.
-He lived in Nyack, New York until 1909, when his family moved to Hartford, Connecticut.
+Tuska was born in New York city, the only child of Ida Anna Ruddell and David Tuska, and until 1909 lived in Nyack, New York, when his family moved to Hartford, Connecticut.
 After graduating from high school, he attended the local Trinity College (class of 1919, although he did not receive his Bachelor of Science degree until 1939).